Skip to main content

 OBLV Deploy

-The External DNS Addon is a prerequisite to use OBLV Deploy.
+The External DNS Controller is a prerequisite to use OBLV Deploy.
 For additional information, refer to the Prerequisites page.

 Configuration

-To configure the External DNS Addon, you need to grant necessary permissions to enable it to manage DNS records in your DNS provider.
-The process involves creating an IAM Policy file and Service Account.
-You can find detailed instructions on the creation of the IAM Policy file, IAM Policy, and Service Account below:
+To configure the External DNS Controller, you need to grant the necessary permissions to enable it to manage DNS records in AWS Route 53.
+The process involves creating an IAM Policy file and an IAM Service Account.
+Follow the detailed instructions below for creating the IAM Policy file, IAM Policy, and Service Account:

 {